realestmunti/2016E-website-src/README.md

 # 2016E Website SRC
 Makes the client playable with this SRC.
-Mostly self made or stolen.
+Mostly self-made or stolen.
 # Requirements
 A webserver, and PHP.
 # Changing the client to work